 - Must conform to the PYM style guide for graphics and copy.

-The following logistical supports may be requested with prior approval from a council or the substructure which has care for the sprint within the parameters of the resources available to that substructure.
+The following logistical supports may be requested with prior approval from a council or the substructure which has cared for the sprint within the parameters of the resources available to that substructure.
 Sprints need to request confirmation of the use of these provisional logistics resources from the appropriate staff person prior to expecting their availability:

 - meeting space for events at Friends Center or Arch Street